lamdu/hypertypes/README.md

 * `Knot -> Type` is also the kind of the type inside `Knot`, which is lifted to the type-level using `DataKinds`
 * Wrapping the AST and fix-point type parameters with `Knot`s thus enables the mutual parameterization / recursion

-## How does syntax-tree compare to
+## How does syntax-tree compare/relate to

 ### recursion-schemes